denten-books/plain-text/main.md

 RATIONAL_B_SPLINE_SURFACE(((1.,0.997252058758362,1.),(1.,0.997252058758362,
 1.)))
 REPRESENTATION_ITEM('') SURFACE()); ```

-The movement from physical to textual has a profound effect on the governance of goods, felt precisely at the distinction between autographic and allographic works.
+The movement from physical to textual has a pronounced effect on the governance of goods, felt precisely at the distinction between autographic and allographic works.
 Governments regulate the manufacture and the distribution of guns as artifacts, but how does one regulate guns as texts and ideas?
 Any such effort